billh93/emoji-finder/README.md

 # Emoji Finder

 ## What It Is
-Emoji Finder is entirely built on React utilizing emojione library to display the emoji icons on the webpage.
+Emoji Finder is built on React utilizing emojione library to display the emoji icons on the webpage.

 ## Required Libraries and Dependencies